lazywithclass/lazywithclass.github.io/2015-11-06/README.md

 About 2. you might be tempted to say that it's part of the requirements of a good candidate to be able to understand a problem at the first take (I strongly disagree, but let's assume it's ok).

-Point 1. baffles me, I don't have anything against people with accents, I'm italian I know how do I sound lol, but I think it's reasonable to suggest that for a phone technical interview you should prefer someone that has a neutral accent, so to convey the problem to the other end in the most understandable way possible; unless you are hiring someone than has to know the other language, if so please state that into your offer so we won't both lose time, and what's worse I will not feel bad for a week for both having not understood the person and the problem.
+Point 1. baffles me, I don't have anything against people with accents, I'm italian I know how do I sound lol, but I think it's reasonable to suggest that for a phone technical interview you should prefer someone that has a neutral accent, so to convey the problem to the other end in the most understandable way possible; unless you are hiring someone that has to know the other language, if so please state that into your offer so we won't both lose time, and what's worse I will not feel bad for a week for both having not understood the person and the problem.

 #### Here's a challenge, we will never answer back though